mvs-org/new-frontiers/Readme_upgrades.md

-# Migration Strategy of Chain Candidates
+# Substrate Migration Strategy Hyperspace to New Frontiers

 The migration from hyperspace consists of upgrades to hyperspace and migration to new-frontiers by replaying transactions from hyperspace and injecting them into new-frontiers.